Last Updated on 08/23/2019 by Brett Day

 Still though, the Canon 7D Mk II is a camera that is designed for current Canon customers.
 And we have to state that unless you have a current investment in Canon lenses, you may not want to spring for this one unless you’re getting into semi-serious sports or wildlife photography.
 Otherwise, there are many other options available–but nowhere as many with the lens offerings that Canon has.

 We award the Canon 7D Mk II four out of five stars.
-We recommend that you rent one from Calumet before you purchase.
+We recommend that you rent one from Calumet before you purchase one for yourself from Adorama.

 Recommended Lenses and Accessories